futuping/.nix/README.md

 - For nix-darwin template: macOS system
 - For rust template: Any system supported by Nix
 - For python template: Any system supported by Nix
+- For bun template: Any system supported by Nix
 - For node template: Any system supported by Nix
 - For hello template: Any system supported by Nix